HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ### Workaround \#1 - Disable Win + S (recommended)
 It turns out that the middle mouse button on Thinkpads generates the equivalent key presses as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
 I've created a AutoHotKey script that simply consumes this key sequence and sends it to nirvana.
 Luckily, the scrolling works just fine anyways.
 To apply this fix:

 1. Download and run [Windows10-WinS-disable.exe](https://github.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/blob/master/Windows10-WinS-disable.exe?raw=true).
-It should work immediately.
+You should see it working immediately.

 To make this run each time Windows starts, add/drag it to Start menu -> All Programs -> Startup (open via `Win + R` and `shell:Common Startup`).

-If you don't trust the above executable, you can compile it yourself from my [Windows10-WinS-disable.ahk](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinS-disable.ahk?token=ABir0oHYfPlL-13ADUXLfCxWDImbVB7Kks5XYR66wA%3D%3D) the script using [AutoHotkey](https://www.autohotkey.com/).

 Know problems with this fix:
 * `Win + S` for opening Cortana no longer works.

+BTW, if you don't trust the above executable, you can compile it yourself from my [Windows10-WinS-disable.ahk](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinS-disable.ahk?token=ABir0oHYfPlL-13ADUXLfCxWDImbVB7Kks5XYR66wA%3D%3D) the script using [AutoHotkey](https://www.autohotkey.com/).

 ### Workaround \#2 - Disable Win + \<key\> in Explorer